djgroen/flee/docs/FabFlee_Automated_Flee_based_simulation.md

 	This does the following: - Copy your job input, which is in `~/FabSim3/plugins/FabFlee/config_files/<conflict_name>`, to the remote location specified in the variable **remote_path_template** in `~/FabSim3/deploy/machines.yml`. - Copy the input to the remote results directory. - Start the remote job.

 2. Simply wait for it to finish or to cancel the job press Ctrl+C.
-3. After the job has finished, the terminal becomes available again, and a message is printing indicating where the output data resides remotely.
+3. After the job has finished, the terminal becomes available again, and a message is printed indicating where the output data resides remotely.
 4. You can fetch the remote data using:
 	```sh
 	fabsim localhost fetch_results